 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Reviews of the seven best full-auto Nerf blasters, based on performance, magazine capacity, overall design, and the machine gun factor.
+Reviews of seven of the best full-auto Nerf blasters, ranked on performance, magazine capacity, design, and that classic machine-gun feel.

-Fully automatic Nerf guns are battery-powered blasters that can continuously fire ammo by simply holding down the trigger.
-They are also referred to as motorized or machine Nerf guns.
+Fully automatic Nerf blasters are battery-powered guns that fire continuously when you hold down the trigger.
+They’re also called motorized or machine Nerf guns.

-As you can imagine, the performance of a full-auto Nerf gun relies heavily on the efficiency of that internal flywheel system.
+The overall performance of a full-auto Nerf gun depends heavily on how efficient the flywheel system is.

 Rounds per Second

-The Rival Nemesis, for example, can fire five rounds per second, and the Rival Prometheus tops that with a staggering eight rounds per second.
-Wow!
+The Rival Nemesis, for example, can shoot five rounds per second, while the Rival Prometheus takes it to another level with a staggering eight rounds per second.

 Firing Capacity